Dharma (Jainism): Conduct

 In Jainism, the dharma (conduct or path) of the householder (Śrāvaka) is distinguished from the conduct of an ascetic.
 Sravaka-dharma is the religious path for the virtuous householders, where charity and worship are the primary duties.
 The dharma of a householders consists of observance of twelve vows i.e. five minor vows and seven disciplinary vows.

 Sramana-dharma is the religious path of the virtuous ascetics, where meditation and study of scriptures is their primary duty.
 The religion of monks consists of five Mahavratas or great vows.
 They are endowed with right faith, right knowledge and right conduct and engaged in complete self-restraint and penances.

-As svabhaav (nature) of a substance
+As svabhāv (nature) of a substance

 According to Jainism, the universe and its constituents are uncreated and everlasting.
 These constituents behave according to the natural laws and their nature (svabhaav) without interference from external entities.
 Dharma or true religion according to Jainism is vatthu sahāvo dhammo translated as "the intrinsic nature of a substance is its true dharma."